Got a specific question?

 Both types carry Thatcham Category 1 security enhancement ratings.
 Most UK motorhome insurers will reduce your premium by 5 to 10 percent if a deadlock is fitted.
 Some insurers require one for motorhomes valued over GBP 50,000.

 UK motorhome insurers have been tightening their tracker requirements.
 For new policies above certain values, a Thatcham-approved GPS tracker is now standard.
-The table below shows the two categories most commonly specified.

 If you are renewing an existing policy, check the policy schedule carefully.
 A tracker requirement can be added quietly at renewal.
 If that condition is not met, your policy can be voided even if you have paid every premium on time.

 There is no EU-wide legal requirement for gas or CO detectors in motorhomes.
 The National Caravan Council and most fire services strongly recommend them, and most factory-built motorhomes now include them as standard.
-Here is what to check you have.

 - Combined LPG and narcotic gas alarm.
 The Dometic MagicSafe MSG 150 and MTG-3000 are the standard industry choices.
 Mount it low to the floor, where heavier-than-air gas collects.